SAP-samples/teched2025-AD160/exercises/ex1/README.md

 - Association to API_BUSINESS_PARTNER.cds: Incidents link to BusinessPartner using the string(10) key from the external service.

-Urgeny and Status will be modeled as Enum types.
-If you want to find more about the, have  look at the capire documentation: https://cap.cloud.sap/docs/cds/cdl#enums

 As a next step an implementation Plan should be displayed.
 - __Create Data Model__ (db/schema.cds)
 - __Create Service Definition__ (srv/incidents-service.cds)

 You can now modify or accept the proposal and the agent will generate the necessary files.

+We don't need any further modification, therefore switch to act plan and accept the proposal.

-If you navigate now to your project, your file strcture should contain these files:
+If you navigate now to your file explorer by clicking the **explorer** icon on the right side, your file structure should contain these files:

 ![Files](images/files.jpg)

 **1.2.2 Understand the Schema**